brabster/tw-site-mkdocs/docs/posts/2024-06-30-cdc-latest-and-historical/index.md

 ![Athena console showing no results for query](./assets/cdc_no_results.webp)

 In previous posts, I [disambiguated transactions by filtering out any transient statements](../2024-06-04-disambiguating-transactions-in-change-data-capture/index.md) and noted that [changes in primary key values cause big problems](../2024-06-12-breaking-cdc-with-primary-keys/index.md).
-Now I can start to answer useful questions about the current and historical changes in a source table.
+Now I can start to answer useful questions about the current and historical changes in a source table, learning something important about window functions along the way.

 --8<-- "ee.md"